p0las/blackheath_website/content/before-you-fly/code-of-conduct.md

 ## 1. Respect for Club sites

 Flying sites are a precious resource for our sport and our club.
 Our custodianship of them and ongoing access to them is not guaranteed and is under regular scrutiny.
-The Mount Blackheath site is our main site, and over the years the club has worked hard to maintain a good relationship with Blue Mountains City Council, and the Landing Paddock landowner.
-We do not have an alternative landing site for Mt Blackheath, and loss of this would ultimately result in the closure of the site.
+The Mt Blackheath site is our main site, and over the years the club has worked hard to maintain a good relationship with Blue Mountains City Council, and the landing paddock landowner.
+There is no alternative landing site for Mt Blackheath so loss of this would result in the closure of the flying site.

 Please ensure that you access and use flying sites in a manner that enhances our likelihood of keeping them.
 This includes: